The Beginner-Friendly Ultimate Guide to Facebook Ads for Life Coaches

 facebook post11

-The advantage of a Page Post ad is that you don’t need anything other than a Facebook Business Page (this is separate to your Page Profile) and your ads account to get started reaching more people.
+The advantage of a Page Post ad is that you don’t need anything other than a Facebook Business Page (this is separate from your profile) and your Meta account to start reaching more people.

 facebook post14

-Want to get more subscribers on your email list?
-Then perhaps you could share a free goals guide, a vision board starter kit or a manifesting kit, that could be claimed in exchange for an email address.
+To grow your email list, you can offer your audience a free goals guide, a vision board starter kit, or a manifesting kit in exchange for submitting their email address.

-Then you set up your ad to your freebie and start growing your subscribers each and every day at any budget you choose – it can be as little as $5 a day!
+Then, you can set up an ad for your freebie and start growing your subscribers at your budget (as little as $5 a day).

-If you’re looking for a chance to showcase your expertise and go deeper with your audience, why not try running your Facebook ads to a webinar or a video series – or even one of your Facebook Lives?
+If you want to showcase your expertise and go deeper with your audience, why not try running your Facebook ads to a webinar, video series, or even one of your Facebook Lives?

-Even though this can feel a little intimidating, you can keep it really simple and think about it as a mini online workshop that introduces the wonderful benefits your coaching can bring, and help your viewers imagine how you could help them transform.
+Recording yourself can feel intimidating at first, but you can keep it simple and think about it as a mini online workshop.
+Introduce the wonderful benefits your coaching can bring and help your viewers imagine how you could help them transform.

-Best of all, you then get to make an offer that would then lead to a sale.
-Yep, it really is possible to do this, even if you stop someone scrolling Facebook who has never even heard of you.
+Best of all, you then get to make an offer and, potentially, sign a new client.
+Yep, it’s possible to land clients who never even heard of you by stopping them from scrolling.

 facebook post3

-With the click of a few buttons, you can get started, but you need to know the best way to set up your ads, to make the most of your spend and ensure you get in front of those most likely to buy.
+Here’s what you need to remember to make the most of your ad spend and get in front of the people most likely to buy from you.

-Traffic is perfect for most ads, including those to freebies, webinars and videos – basically anytime you want to direct people away from Facebook, to a landing page or a website.
+Traffic is perfect for most ads, including those driving to freebies, webinars, and videos.
+Basically, anytime you want to direct people away from Facebook to a landing page or a website.

-A landing page is a specific page you create for the purposes of lead capture, and it’s simpler than a website and focused on your audience taking just one simple action – usually to enter their email, register for a webinar or video, or apply for a call with you to explore your coaching.
+A landing page is a specific page you create for lead capture.
+It’s simpler than a website and focused on your audience taking just one simple action—usually entering their email, registering for a webinar or video, or applying for a discovery call with you.

-It’s not recommended to send ads directly to a payment page for your coaching, if it’s likely those clicking on your ad haven’t yet heard of you.
+It’s best not to send ads directly to a payment page for your services, especially if your ad targets a cold audience who has never heard of you.

 Instead, you can warm them up first, establish your credibility and authority, and build that all-important trust factor that will inevitably lead to a new coaching client.

-The Engagement objective should be selected for your campaign, where you want to keep your traffic on Facebook and share your posts and videos to reach a wider audience.
+On the other hand, the Engagement objective should be selected for your campaign if you want to keep your traffic on Facebook and share your posts and videos to reach a wider audience.

-This will still serve to build a relationship with your coaching prospects over time, but it may not be the fastest path to get them to take action, but you can be sure when they are ready to hire a coach you’ll be top of mind.
+This will still build a relationship with your coaching prospects over time, but it may not be the fastest path to get them to take action.
+However, this way, you can be sure that you’ll be their first thought when they are ready to hire a coach.

 facebook post10

-Mistakes to Avoid When Running Facebooks Ads for Your Coaching Business
+Mistakes to Avoid When Running Facebook Ads for Coaches

-Having run Facebook ads for a decade, I’ve seen many coaches use Facebook Ads with amazing success.
+Having run Facebook ads for a decade, I’ve seen many coaches successfully use them.

-Never mind the rising costs and privacy concerns, one thing has held true over the past decade – Facebook Ads work.
+Never mind the rising costs and privacy concerns, one thing has held over the past decade: Facebook ads work.

-And they work even better when you avoid the big mistakes I see time and time again, that lead to so many coaches walking away from Facebook Ads.
+And they work even better when you avoid the big mistakes I see repeatedly that lead to so many coaches walking away from this platform.

-So, let’s call out the top 3 mistakes I see coaches making with their Facebook Ads.
+So, let’s call out the top three mistakes I see coaches make with their Facebook ads.

-It’s easy to get clicks on your Facebook ads, but you want to get the right kind of clicks, particularly seeing as you’re paying for them.
+It’s easy to get clicks on your Facebook ads.
+However, you want to get the right kind of clicks since you’re paying for them.

-Not only can you target your audience based on demographics like age, education and family status, but you can also target who your ads are shown to, based on their likes, interests and behaviors.
+Not only can you target your audience based on demographics like age, education, and family status, but you can also target who your ads are shown to based on their likes, interests, and online behaviors.

 Many people try to keep their targeting general, thinking they’ll get more people clicking and taking action.

-But the bigger your audience, generally the more you’ll end up paying for your ad as the Facebook algorithm will have to work even harder to get to the right people who will take action.
+However, the bigger your audience, the more you’ll pay for your ad, as the Facebook algorithm will have to work even harder to find the right people for you.

 Specifically, some great targets to use for life coaches can be found on this go-to list: